 Trial by jury is one of the cornerstones of our legal system.
-In Manitoba, jury trials take place in the Court of Queen's Bench.
+In Manitoba, jury trials take place in the Court of King's Bench.
 Most jury trials are criminal cases, but there can be jury trials in civil cases of defamation, false imprisonment, malicious prosecution and malicious arrest.
 A jury in a civil trial is made up of six jurors and the selection process is the same for a jury in a criminal case.

 Jury selection begins with the random selection of a group of 48 or more residents from a judicial district (this is called the Jury Panel).
 These persons are sent a summons or notice to attend court.
-Under the supervision of a judge of the Court of Queen's Bench, a twelve-member jury (required for each criminal trial) is selected from this panel by the counsel representing the Crown and the accused (the defence).
+Under the supervision of a judge of the Court of King's Bench, a twelve-member jury (required for each criminal trial) is selected from this panel by the counsel representing the Crown and the accused (the defence).
 This is done by calling numbers at random from a box of cards listing all members of the jury panel.
 When called, each juror is asked to attend at the jury box in the courtroom.

 Either Crown or the defence may object to any person serving as a juror at the trial if they believe that circumstances exist which would disqualify them.
 This is called a challenge for cause.
 Such a challenge may be employed if either the Crown or the defence thinks a person holds some views on the matters to be presented at the trial which might influence their decision on the guilt or innocence of the accused.